-THE CLOCK IS TICKING ON THE NFP ACT! … just over 1.5 years to go!
+THE CLOCK IS TICKING ON THE NFP ACT! … less than one year to go!

 The federal Not-for-Profit Corporations Act took effect on October 17, 2011.
-This means that federal corporations (NSOs, MSOs) now have under two years to transition from the current Canada Corporations Act to the new Not-for-Profit Corporations Act.
+This means that federal corporations (NSOs, MSOs) now have less than one year to transition from the current Canada Corporations Act to the new Not-for-Profit Corporations Act.
 Some information has been published on the Industry Canada website, and we have also written about this new legislation over the last two years.
 Scroll to the bottom of this page to see an up-to-date list of our concise, no-nonsense postings.

 While the transition to the new legislation might appear to be a simple matter of changing bylaws and filing new paperwork with the government, there will – in fact – be a number of challenges for sport organizations at the national level.
 Here is a brief list of some of the important issues that we have identified:

-- No Past Presidents or Ex-Officio Directors on your Board.
+- No Past Presidents or other Ex-Officio Directors on your Board.
 Over one-third of Canadian NSOs and many Canadian MSOs currently have ‘ex-officio’ directors on their Boards.
 Past-Presidents are also considered ‘ex-officio’ directors and are prohibited under the new Act.

 - Restrictions on appointed Directors.
 The new Act severely restricts appointed directors.
 Many Canadian NSOs have appointed directors and most MSOs have appointed directors.